Exploring the Ancient Traditional Practice of Walkabout

 Going on a walkabout is a significant and personal journey that requires preparation and planning.
 If you are considering going on a walkabout, here are some things you should consider:

 • Safety: Assess the safety risks involved in the journey and plan accordingly.
 Consider the terrain, weather conditions, and access to food and water.
-It’s important to be prepared for the physical demands of the journey and to have the necessary survival skills and equipment.
+It’s essential to be prepared for the physical demands of the journey and to have the necessary survival skills and equipment.

 • Return: Have a plan for your return, including how you will get back home, how you will reintegrate into your community, and how you will share your experiences and knowledge.